Gov. Greg Abbott holds campaign rally in McAllen, vows to keep oil and gas jobs running - NewsBreak

 On top of continuing to support local law enforcement, Gov. Abbott also vowed to continue to secure the border across the RGV and the state if re-elected.

-“We see how rapidly McAllen is growing, we see how rapidly the entire RGV is growing, and we know that one thing that attracts people to this region is because it is a safe region,” Abbott said. ” We want to make sure that it remains safe so we will continue securing the border including Texas building that border wall, making sure our state and the community will be safe.”Republican candidates face off for Hidalgo Co.
-Judge
+“We see how rapidly McAllen is growing, we see how rapidly the entire RGV is growing, and we know that one thing that attracts people to this region is because it is a safe region,” Abbott said. ” We want to make sure that it remains safe so we will continue securing the border including Texas building that border wall, making sure our state and the community will be safe.”Cameron County judicial candidates share vision ahead of election

 But most importantly Abbott is still urging his supports in the RGV and across Texas to head to the poll as there is one week left of early voting.